NCAAB Betting Strategies

 Players can be more emotional in a rivalry game, coaches and fans can certainly be more emotional in a big game, even referees can get caught up in games where there is a lot of energy and emotion surrounding the event.

 More often than not, it is the underdog who benefits from this added emotion, especially if they are playing as a home underdog.
 Their crowd base is often more lively and impactful because of the opposition and the overall emotions of the game.

 Our last piece of advice when betting on college basketball is applicable in all sports.
-Help yourself by being thorough with your documenting and tracking of all of your bets.
+Help yourself by being thorough with your documenting, tracking, and researching of all of your bets.

 There is no doubt that documenting and properly tracking your wagers leads to more paperwork and can be a little bit more time-consuming, but the value it will provide you over time far outweighs the effort it takes to do it.